Showing posts with label christian. Show all posts

 Nettie's family was all dead when she was found in a Nashville Hotel.

-She was found lying on the floor of her apartment clothesless.
+She was found lying on the floor of her apartment, clothesless.
 In her room was a trunk full of her dream journals.
 She was brought back to Lawrenceburg and buried with her family in Mimosa Cemetery.

-Nettie Stewart the dreamer
+Nettie Stewar, the dreamer

 1864-1934.
 He lost a daughter while he was in the war and never got over the loss.
 He became a nonbeliever.